rbannist/ContainersOnAzure_SimpleDocker/readme.md

 Back on the 'Docker VM':
 'Ctrl-D' to exit the container

 ```
 sudo docker ps -a
 ```

-Create a new image based on the ubuntu image + the changes made
+Create a new image based on the ubuntu image + the changes made:
 ```
 sudo docker commit <idofcontainerlistedinthelastoutput> <yourfirstname>/nginx
 ```

-Remove the container just run now that we've created an image based on it
+Remove the container just run now that we've created an image based on it:
 ```
 sudo docker rm <idofcontainerlistedinthelastoutput>
 ```

-Run a new container based on the image created above and start the nginx service in the background
+Run a new container based on the image created above and start the nginx service in the background:

 ```
 sudo docker run -d -p 80:80 --net=host <yourfirstname>/nginx nginx -g 'daemon off;'
 ```

+Note the -d switch which runs the container in the background (i.e. you'll remain at the prompt provided by your 'Docker VM' after seeing an ID printed to screen which is the new container's ID).

 On 'Mgmt VM':
 Browse to http://<dockervmeth0ipadress>

+You should see the page that you edited.

 Note.
 The new image is currently only stored locally as it's not been pushed to a registry such as Docker Hub or Azure Container Registry.
-This would lead to lack of 'portability'.
+This would mean a lack of 'portability'.

-Clear up
+Clear up:
 ```
 sudo docker ps
 ```